xvxx/vial/README.md

 **Vial** is a small web "framework" for making small web sites.

-It only includes a few basics:
+It includes just a few basics:

 - Parsing and routing HTTP requests
-- Handling POST requests
+- Parsing POST form data
 - Serving static files (css, js)

 Everything else... well, that's up to you.